acandoDevOpsSecurity/demo-app/README.md

 # demo-app
-Demo Application for DevOps Security testing
+Demo Application for DevOps Security testing.
+For more info about the app, see [https://google-gruyere.appspot.com/part1] (https://google-gruyere.appspot.com/part1)

 ### Run with Eclipse
 Add VM arugments to your run configuration (spring profiles are not in use yet)